vishalnagda1/node-express-mongo/README.md

 # Node Express Mongo

 **Node Express Mongo** is a scaffolding or template to get started with a new Node Express project with Mongo DB connectivity using mongoose package.
 It also provides basic user authentication APIs and also demonstrates the use of persistence DB layer.
+The code linter and code formatter is also there for development environment.

 ## Requirements